 Studies have shown omega-3 fats prevent the survival of endometrial cells and suggest that omega-3 fats might help discourage the implantation of endometrial cells in the first place.
 Omega-3 is found in salmon, anchovies, mackerel.

 A good balance of healthy fats is essential for most people, but particularly for endometriosis sufferers, as EFAs can aid hormone balance and reduce inflammation, which helps to relieve endometriosis symptoms.
 Look to include foods rich in essential fatty acids such as oily fish (salmon, sardines, mackerel, anchovies) as well as nuts and seeds.

 Eat your fruits and vegetables daily.
 Ideally five portions or more

 Fruits are packed with nutrients and vegetables.
-Fiber-rich fruits have been linked to lowering estrogen levels.
+Fibre-rich fruits have been linked to lowering estrogen levels.
 Aim to eat at least five portions of fruits and vegetables daily.
 Also include iron-rich vegetables such kale, spinach, and broccoli, or beetroot.